jupyter-server/jupyter_releaser/docs/source/how_to_guides/write_config.md

 ## Default Values, Options, Skip, and Hooks

-The default values can also be overriden using a config file.
+The default values can also be overridden using a config file.

 Options can be overridden using the `options` section.